Sodium valproate (also known as Epilim®)

 (white tablets)

-• You can swallow these tablets with a glass of water, juice or milk, or you can crush them to make it easier to swallow.
+• You can swallow these tablets with a glass of water or you can crush them to make them easier to swallow.

 • Crush the tablets and mix with a small amount of soft food such as yoghurt or a small drink.
 Swallow the food or drink straight away.